LucioBenzor/LucioBenzor.github.io/_posts/2019-09-27-Cybersecurity-for-SMBs.md

 To truly buttress your cyber efforts, create a DMARC record which would block bad actors from spoofing *your* company email address to your own employees.

 7. **Patch everything**: Back in 2017, Equifax was hit by an exploit in Apache Struts, a popular open-source web server software that had a patch available for months.
-Patching your operating systems is important but rember to patch the other software your business critical infrastructure runs on.
+Patching your operating systems is important but remember to patch the other software your business critical infrastructure runs on.

 Here's a link to the Symantec [report](https://www.symantec.com/content/dam/symantec/docs/reports/istr-24-2019-en.pdf)